vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ![image](/assets/2025-07-15/060.png)

-To actually send the new message, we use a Building Block that's provided in the context of the data source.
+To forward the new message to Teams, we use a Building Block that's provided in the context of the data source.
 The user can send a top-level message (as in the following screenshot), or they can send a reply.
 If they want to send a reply, they need to provide the channel message ID.

 ![image](/assets/2025-07-15/065.png)